 Mr. Kielholz was named Honorary Chairman of Swiss Re Group in April 2021.
 After graduating in finance and accounting, he began his career at General Reinsurance Corporation, Zurich, in 1976.
 In 1986 he joined Credit Suisse, where he was responsible for banking relationships with large insurance groups.
 He joined reinsurer Swiss Re Group in 1989, becoming an Executive Board member in 1993, and served as Swiss Re Group's Chief Executive Officer from 1997 to 2002.
 He became Vice Chairman of Swiss Re Group's board in 2003 and served as Chairman from 2009 until April 2021, when he took up his present honorary role.
-He has served on a number of Swiss Re Group, including the Finance and Risk Committees and the Chairman's and Governance Committee.
+He has served on a number of Swiss Re Group Committees throughout his long and distinguished career at Swiss Re Group, including the Finance and Risk Committees and the Chairman's and Governance Committee.